Best of Portugal Motorcycle Tour

 - Day 13: Eastern Algarve - Western Algarve

 - Day 14: Western Algarve – Lisbon

 Day 1: Arrival in Lisbon, safety instructions and welcome dinner

 Transfer included from the airport to the hotel.
 You’ll have time to rest and visit the city before meeting with the group for a welcome briefing in the evening.
 Afterwards we’ll all eat dinner together in a traditional restaurant.
 The first and last day of the itinerary correspond to your arrival and departure days.
 Depending on which country you are from, you might have to leave a day early.
 Please make your airline reservations accordingly.

 Day 2: Lisbon - Tomar

 Lisbon is an incredible city, but we’ll have no trouble saying goodbye knowing what lies ahead.
-We’ll be visiting Cascais, (Portuguese Monaco) and Cabo da Roca, (the westernmost point in Europe) while riding our very first Portuguese roads of the trip.
+We’ll be visiting Cascais, Estoril (Portuguese Monaco) and Cabo da Roca, (the westernmost point in Europe) while riding our very first Portuguese roads of the trip.
 Leaving the city we’ll follow the coastline on a road frequented by motorcyclists and surfers’ vans heading out to the beaches.
-Next we’ll visit Sintra, a town full of palaces and luxurious manors, where for centuries the royal family spent their summers.
+Next we’ll visit the extraordinary walled medieval city of Óbidos.
 We’ll finish the day in Tomar, an attractive small town famous its history with the Knights Templar.

 Day 3: Tomar – Coimbra